Orientation of Employee

 Employee orientation imperative to control attrition: Poll

-Experts alleged that it is essential that employers should educate employees regarding their role, key result areas and organisations expectations in advance to curb attrition at the later stage, during a skills dialogue session, a series of high powered panel discussions organised by TimesJobs.com.
+Experts alleged that it is essential that employers should educate employees regarding their role, key result areas and organizations expectations in advance to curb attrition at the later stage, during a skills dialogue session, a series of high powered panel discussions organized by TimesJobs.com.
 It will help employees to understand why they are hired and what their goals are for the coming 6-12 months.

 What is the goal of orientation?